Decubitus Ulcer Lawyer

 Consequences of Untreated Decubitus Ulcers

-Decubitus ulcers are wounds that can be managed easily if detected and treated in time, but they can lead to serious complications if they are allowed to fester.
+Decubitus ulcers are wounds that are easily manageable if caregivers discover and treat them quickly.
+However, they can lead to serious complications if caregivers allow them to fester.
 Failure to treat decubitus ulcers can trigger other medical problems and subject the patient to undue pain and suffering.

 Legal Resources and Help